 The final stage of the buying cycle is when the building owner makes a decision and purchases the roofing services and/or roofing system.
 From this point forward, excellent customer service should be the focus.
 Happy customers lead to repeat customers and referrals.

-Would building owner bother to buy your roofing system or service?
+Would the building owner bother to buy your roofing system or service?

 Lots of building owners drop off at the Consideration Stage.
 Maybe they can’t be bothered to make a purchase.
 Perhaps they simply forgot about you.
 They could have been really excited at the start of the search, only to lose interest at the end.